gaak99/oxly/README.md

 3. With Orgzly select `Sync` notes on Orgzly main menu.

-4. If sync fails and the Orgzly error msg says it's modified both local and remote -- *this* is the case we need oxit -- then `Force save` (long press on note) on Orgzly.
+4. If sync fails and the Orgzly error msg says it's modified both local and remote -- *this* is the case we need oxit -- then `Force Save` (long press on note) on Orgzly.

    The forced save is safe cuz the prev edits will be saved by Dropbox as seperate revisions.